hauptem/F5-SSL-Orchestrator-Tools/Clean-Slate/README.md

 ## Requirements

-- BIG-IP running TMOS 17.x or 21.x
+- BIG-IP running TMOS 17.x or higher
 - SSL Orchestrator 12.0 or higher

 ## What It Does